 All of which leaves financial services companies with a dilemma.
 What view to take on bitcoin (or the virtual currencies that replace it)?
 How to advise inquisitive clients?
 Governments and experts may have turned on bitcoin, but many investors are following its fluctuating fortunes closely.
 Bitcoin may (or may not) end badly, but the conditions that led to the creation of virtual currencies in the first place will not go away easily.

 The Australian government has remained neutral over the issue, leaving citizens free to trade bitcoins as they choose.
 But Selwyn Cohen, managing partner at UHY member firm Cohen Fasciani in Melbourne, echoes the sentiments of many.
-“A large number of our investor clients are trading in bitcoin, but as a profession we still know relatively little about it,” he says.
+“A large number of our investor clients are trading in bitcoin, but as a profession, we still know relatively little about it,” he says.
 “I have seen some clients make significant gains.
 I must say, however, that I am not aware of any of these clients banking realized gains.”

 Even in Japan, where bitcoin trading is especially popular among young people, accountants remain cautious when issuing advice, at least for the moment.
 “We would like to find out [first] if cryptocurrencies like bitcoin will be used with confidence in the wider world as well,” says Morito Saito.
 “If we can trust it, we would like to advise on it in future, if requested to by our clients.”

 With instability being the defining feature of bitcoin at the moment, should financial services companies take cryptocurrencies seriously at all?
-Paul Mencke, partner at UHY member firm Govers Accountants/Consultants in Eindhoven, the Netherlands, thinks that while the currencies may be virtual, their popularity has been fueled by real-world concerns.
+Paul Mencke, the partner at UHY member firm Govers Accountants/Consultants in Eindhoven, the Netherlands, thinks that while the currencies may be virtual, their popularity has been fueled by real-world concerns.

 “In my opinion, the bitcoin bubble has a number of causes,” he says.
 “The antipathy towards banks and financial institutions was initiated by the credit crisis.
 In a world with large environmental problems, there is scepticism about traditional industries, and ‘new kids on the block’ are welcomed.
 Also, there is a very strong belief in the power of innovation, technology and, these days, the disruptive combination of digitization and the internet.”

 Warren Zafrin, a managing director of UHY Advisors, Inc. in New York, United States, believes that cryptocurrencies evolved to fill a real need.
 “There is no denying that bitcoin has real applications,” he says.
 “For example, if you are transferring a tangible asset, like a car or a mortgage, tokenising that asset – making it digital – cuts out paperwork and reduces costs.
-The same applies to transferring cash abroad.”
+The same applies to transfer cash abroad.”

 Warren says the key to understanding bitcoin is to see it as an asset rather than a currency.
 “Like most new assets, there are fluctuations,” he adds.
 “We are seeing the first of many fluctuations for this asset.
 But the price will eventually stabilize, in a way no different to the eventual stabilization of any volatile commodity.
 The only real advice for people wanting to invest right now is to find an exchange that you trust, and to use a digital wallet to secure the currency.”